ShawnDong98/MIPI2024_MS-Denoimer/README.md

 # MS-Denoimer: Multi Stage Denoiser with Spatial and Channel-wise Attention for Raw Image Denoising

-This repo is the implementation of solution "Residual Degradation Learning Unfolding Framework with Mixing Priors across Spectral and Spatial for Compressive Spectral Imaging" in MIPI2024 Raw Image Denoising.
+This repo is the implementation of the solution "MS-Denoiser: Multi-Stage Denoiser with Spatial and Channel-wise Attention for Raw Image Denoising" in the CVPR 2024 workshop challenge MIPI2024 Few-shot Raw Image Denoising.

 <div align=center>
 <img src="https://github.com/ShawnDong98/MIPI2024_MS-Denoimer/blob/main/figures/teaser.gif" width = "350" height = "350" alt="">